|

 With the on-set of serial production processes we moved from local to

-is still achieved by local efficiency in the one place that it counts – the
+optimization is still achieved by local efficiency in the one place that it

-subordinate all of the other non-constraints and it is this additional
+now we must subordinate all of the other non-constraints and it is this

 pre-industrial past.
 Systemism and subordination is the paradigm of dependent entities – our